 NEDD4L is one of the nine members of the NEDD4 family of E3 ubiquitin ligases, which share a similar structural architecture consisting of an N-terminal calcium and phospholipid binding domain, two-four central WW domains for substrate recognition, and a C-terminal HECT domain for catalytic activity (Escobedo et al., 2014;Sluimer and Distel, 2018).
 NEDD4L was originally identified as an E3 ubiquitin ligase that ubiquitylates and degrades epithelial sodium channels in the regulation of hypertension (Rizzo and Staub, 2015).
 However, NEDD4L has also been recognized to target other proteins including transforming growth factor  (TGF-), Smad2/3 and Dishevelled2 (Goel et al., 2015), which are vital in cell signaling processes required for normal cell physiology.
 This is reflected in the multiple pathologies that are observed in NEDD4L knockout mice (Manning and Kumar, 2018).
 We now add to this evidence by demonstrating that purified and recombinant NEDD4L can target OGG1 and regulate its DNA glycosylase/lyase activity in vitro, and controls OGG1 protein levels in cultured cells particularly in response to DNA damage stress.
 Interestingly, the NEDD4 family has previously been demonstrated to play a role in the DNA damage response, particularly by controlling the ubiquitylation and nuclear localization of BRCA1-associated ATM Activator 1 (BRAT1) that maintains ATM phosphorylation status (Low et al., 2015).
 Also DNA damage binding protein 2 (DDB2), which is well known to play a role in nucleotide excision repair but also acts as a transcriptional regulator, has been shown to downregulate NEDD4L expression (Zhao et al., 2015).
 Given these major roles of NEDD4L in cell signaling and the cellular DNA damage response, it is not surprising that absence of NEDD4L is associated with disease development, particularly cancer.
 Indeed, NEDD4L is significantly downregulated at the gene and protein level in colorectal cancer (Eide et al., 2013;Tanksley et al., 2013), non-small cell lung cancer and breast cancer (Guarnieri et al., 2018) amongst others, and is associated with a poor prognosis.
 Therefore, NEDD4L has been identified as having a tumour suppressor role.
+An interesting question is whether there is a backup E3 ubiquitin ligase for OGG1 in cells, which may compensate for absence of NEDD4L or mutations causing loss of function.
+Our results demonstrated that there are additional activities for OGG1 present in fractionated extracts (e.g. OGG-E12 promoting monoubiquitylation) that may perform such a role.
+However, these E3 ubiquitin ligase enzymes need to be identified and fully characterized in terms of their impact on OGG1 activity and protein levels, as well as the site of ubiquitylation relative to NEDD4L.